What is a blast room?

 Each application may require the use of different pieces of equipment; however, several key components can be found in a typical blast room:

-- The enclosure or room – A blast room (also known as a blast booth) is an enclosure designed to remain sealed to prevent blast media from escaping.
+- The enclosure or room – A blast room is an enclosure designed to remain sealed to prevent blast media from escaping.
 Typically blast rooms contain lights, product entry/exit doors, and a personnel door.

-- Blast equipment – An air blasting system commonly consisting of a blast machine (blast pot), which can be filled with various abrasive blasting medias.
+- Blast equipment – An air blasting system that commonly consists of a blast machine (blast pot), which can be filled with various abrasive blasting medias.

-- Media reclaim system – A media reclamation/recovery system, used to collect abrasive blasting media so it can be re-used.
+- Media reclaim system – A media reclamation/recovery system that’s used to collect abrasive blasting media so it can be re-used.
 These can be pneumatic or mechanical (bucket elevator) systems, installed on or in the floor of the blast room.

 - Dust collector – A dust collection system is the most important component of an abrasive blasting room.
 The dust collector filters the air in the room, allowing maximum visibility, safety for the blast operator, and prevention of particulate matter from escaping.